benjaminwinger/AIS-Client-Library/README.md

 A library that allows applications to connect to the [Android Indexing Service](https://github.com/dracode/Android-Indexing-Service) (AIS).

 ## Compiling ##
 AIS Client Library is built using the Apache Maven build tool.
-Simply download the source and execute
+Simply download the source and execute from the root source directory:

 ```
 #!bash